Gold’s Legal Minute*GLM*

 Analysis

 The Committee is calling into question the basic assumption underpinning this MAiD law.
 For committee members, incomplete and unsubstantiated allegations do not a good conclusion make.
 They perceive death unduly going to certain people.
-They’re asking a crucial question – “Are we doing wrong when it comes to people who are not mentally well?
-With those with disabilities?
+In effect, they’re asking a crucial question – “Are we doing wrong when it comes to people who are not mentally well?
+Those with disabilities?

 Commentary

-For me, the release of this report is a relief.
-The stance of Parliament is in error.
+First, I believe that Parliament is in error.
 It’s a “Can’t see the forest for the trees” thing.
 Parliament is so busy trying to be libertarian, it’s missing the greater issue – the lives of the vulnerable and our duty to protect them.
+For me, MAiD is fundamentally wrong.
+I say this with great empathy for those suffering.
+Instead of MAiD, I see the solution in terms of the government putting more money in palliative care, and making it more widely available.

 What’s next?